 It’s a basic human need that most of us in the Western World take for granted… You know that your house likely hasn’t moved since this morning.
 You assume that you’ll pull into your driveway, unlock your door, and have the pleasure of winding down after a long day at work.
 Unfortunately, there are many people in Hamilton and all over North America that can’t afford housing.

 Habitat for Humanity is an organization that ‘brings communities together to help families build strength, stability, and independence through affordable homeownership.’
-They are a popular non-profit that is extensively supported by volunteers!
+This popular non-profit is extensively supported by volunteers!
 Some of the most famous volunteers are former President of The United States Jimmy Carter, and his wife Rosalynn.
 In 1976, Habitat was created to develop a concept of ‘partnership housing’.
-This means that those who were in need of a home would work alongside the volunteers, and then once the house is finished they would be on a no-interest payment plan till they owned the home.
-Because of their geared-to-income and interest-free mortgage, these homeowners are able to gain strength, stability, and the self-reliance that their families need to break free from the cycle of poverty.
+This means that those who were in need of a home would work alongside the volunteers.
+Once the house is finished they would be on a no-interest payment plan till they owned the home.
+Because of this organization, these homeowners are able to gain strength, stability, and the self-reliance that their families need to break free from the cycle of poverty.

 In December, there were three families that gained access to their brand-new homes with the help of Habitat.
 In this article, on the Habitat for Humanity website, the homeowners talked about how grateful they were.
 They go on to explain that, without Habitat’s help, they wouldn’t have been able to own a home.
-In addition to shelter from the harsh elements of Canada, these three families now also have freshly sodded yards because of Greenhorizons and the Barton Village BIA.
+These three families now also have farm fresh sod in their yards in addition to shelter from the harsh elements of Canada.This is all because of Greenhorizons and the Barton Village BIA.
 What a great way to start their summer, and ours.